DaCryptoRaccoon/Bit-Ops/README.md

 With BitOps, the torch of knowledge continues to shine brightly.
 Developers and cryptography enthusiasts can now explore SHA-256 in C++, gaining insights into this essential cryptographic algorithm through a new lens.
 BitOps aims to serve as an educational tool, enabling users to understand the inner workings of SHA-256 and promoting awareness of secure coding practices.

-Disclaimer: This section acknowledges the original creator, in3rsha, and emphasizes the collaborative spirit of open source development.
-BitOps respects the original project's contributions and intends to provide an educational platform for understanding SHA-256.

 SHA-256 Basics:
 Before delving into the code, let's understand the basics of SHA-256.
 The algorithm takes a message as input and produces a fixed-size 256-bit (32-byte) hash value.
 This cryptographic hash function is designed to be collision-resistant, meaning it is highly improbable to find two different messages with the same hash.
 The secure nature of SHA-256 makes it widely used in various applications like digital signatures, blockchain, and password hashing.